Highlyhotgames/fast_txtgen/README.md

 Although with some tweaks you may get this to work properly on another hardware or on multi-GPU setups, this tutorial is specifically designed to work with Nvidia graphics cards - and I only cover a Single-GPU configuration.
-I'll be using my RTX2060 with 6GB to load Llama model 7B with 4-bit quantization, but you can try this tutorial with other models that fit your Nvidia hardware.
+I'll be using my RTX2060 with 6GB to load Llama model 7B with 4-bit quantization, but you can try this tutorial with other models that fit your Nvidia hardware:

 ----------------------------------------------------------------------------------